 - If you arrive early or stay late at Alley Theatre, you can take your pictures next to all the Christmas trees in the lobby.

 - The show is very well done and there is not a bad seat in the house.
 The seats wrap around three sides of the stage.
-This year we were very close to the stage and it was amazing.
+Last time we were very close to the stage and it was amazing.
 That said, the ghosts can be a little spooky so some kids might prefer to be a little further away.

 - All parking is paid in the Theater District (except on Sunday or after 6pm, when street parking is free).
 I prefer paid metered parking on the street… but had to give up and pay to park in the lot next to Alley Theatre.

-I highly recommend this Christmas show!
-If you want to take the family, go HERE to get tickets!
+If you also want to take the family, go HERE to get tickets!